Frequently Asked Questions

 As previously mentioned, our paper is photodegradable, not biodegradable.

-When HDPE molecular structure breaks down, the HDPE loses its elasticity and crumbles into pieces like eggshell under pressure.
+When our resin’s molecular structure breaks down, it loses its elasticity and crumbles into pieces like eggshell under pressure.
 Therefore its effectiveness is destroyed.

 The entire degradability of the product is valid certain natural environments consisting of constant UV exposure, natural interaction with other substances and chemical reactions present in the surrounding environment, etc….